subugoe/oauni/analysis.md

 per schema in Table 1) over time.
 Categories are non-exclusive, that is some articles may be counted for more than one category.
 Colors correspond to the OA category.
-On the left, access provided via a publisher is highlighted, on the right via repositories.
-Grey area displays the total percentage of OA via the corresponding route (publisher or repository).
+On the left, access provided via a journal is displayed, on the right via repositories.
+Grey area shows the total percentage of OA via the corresponding route (journal or repository).

 </p>